 Swipe Left is another strong work by Revolution Rabbit Deluxe.
 Given their unique, sometimes unorthodox sound and deep, thought-provoking lyrics, their songs often require a couple of listens to unpack and fully appreciate all the nuance to be discovered within them.
 Putting forth the effort pays off nicely once you come to realize the high quality of their music.

 Swipe Left – December 2019 – SoundBoard Magazine

-All my inner alarms started going off like a jail-break klaxon when I heard that RRD were releasing a second album so soon after their debut.
-I was worried that after the success of their first, this would be the infamous ‘difficult second album’ – and a rushed album at that!
-But… I needn’t have given it a second thought because Swipe Left is jam packed with RRD’s trademark ear-worm melodies and hard, punchy tunes throughout.
+All my inner alarms started going off like a jail-break klaxon when I heard RRD were releasing a second album so soon after their debut.
+I was worried that after the success of their first, this would be the infamous ‘difficult second album’ – But I needn’t have given it a second thought because Swipe Left is jam packed with RRD’s trademark ear-worm melodies and hard, punchy tunes.

 There’s elements of Pink Floyd, Television, Talking Heads and a bit of Lennon’s nasal sneer.
 This really is a class rock album of some note.
 Those familiar with, Blackwood punk rockers, 100,000 Bodybags will have trouble aligning their quiet, masked guitarist with this charismatic frontman – but frontman he is and he certainly knows how to whip up a crowd at live performances.
 Check them out if you can at one of their live gigs.
 RRD are quietly getting quite a reputation for themselves and Swipe Left will do nothing to assuage this rollercoaster ride to the top.
 Definitely ones to watch in 2020.